ocaml/dune/README.md

 Jbuilder is able to build a given source code repository against several configurations simultaneously.
-This helps maintaining packages across several versions of OCaml as you can tests them all at once without hassle.
+This helps maintaining packages across several versions of OCaml as you can test them all at once without hassle.

 This feature should make cross-compilation easy, see details in the